by Linda Straker

 - 26 sexually related cases reported for year to date

 - Perpetrators include a police officer, construction worker, and farmer

 A 15-year-old student from St David is among the more than 20 males facing charges for committing various sexually related offences during the first 6 weeks of 2019.

 The young man is facing 2 counts of incest which, according to police occurred in 2017 and 2019.
-The minor appeared at the St David Magistrate Court on Monday and was remanded to the Grand Bacolet Detention Centre for Juveniles.
+The minor appeared at the St David Magistrate Court on Monday and was remanded to the Grand Bacolet Juvenile Rehabilitation and Treatment Centre.
 He will appear in court later in the year.

 Police data revealed that during the month of January there were 19 cases reported for investigation while as of 15 February, there were 7 matters reported.
 The total number of matters reportedly was 26.
 Before a charge is filed against anybody, it must be investigated, and once the first stage of the investigation is completed the office of the Director of Public Prosecution determines whether or not a person should be charged.